nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Manually disable or enable `cgo`

 Disable `cgo` with `CGO_ENABLED=0` and enable with `CGO_ENABLED=1`.
 If you don't, `cgo` may end-up being enabled or code dynamically linked if, for example, you use some `net` or `os` packages.
-You may want to disable `cgo` to improve performance, since complier and runtime would have easier job optimizing code.
+You may want to disable `cgo` to improve performance, since compiler and runtime would have easier job optimizing code.
 This also should reduce your image size, as you can have alpine image with less shared libraries.

 ### [⏫](#contents) Include metadata in binary during compilation with `ldflags`